Scalr/sample-tf-opa-policies/README.md

 ### Pull Requests

-Better still have a go at fixing bugs or implementing new policy examples yourself and submit a Pull Request.
+Better still have a go at fixing bug or implementing new policy examples yourself and submit a Pull Request.

 If you submit a new policy you must include the following files.